discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

     uptime: 20 stacks
 ---

-The <Specialization name="Soulbeast"/> is a DPS build with very high burst damage that also provides strong party buffs with <Skill name="One Wolf Pack"/>, some <Condition name="Vulnerability"/> and crowd control (CC) skills.
+The <Specialization name="Soulbeast"/> is a DPS build with very high burst damage that can provides strong party buffs with <Skill name="One Wolf Pack"/> and other stances, some <Condition name="Vulnerability"/> and crowd control (CC) skills.
 Furthermore, <Skill name="Whirling Defense"/> is an exceedingly strong reflect skill that comes in handy on several encounters (e.g. Artsariiv).
 The build benefits from slaying potions and slaying sigils such as <Item id="50082"/> and <Item name="Serpent Slaying" type="Sigil"/>.

 This build is rather self-sufficient due to: